smobs/elblog/README.md

 Server written in Haskell using Servant.

-Front end using Halogen and purescript.
+Front end written in Purescript using Halogen,

 Technology and function subject to change at any time.